khudgins/documentation/on-premise/administration/console.rst

 Service
 ~~~~~~~

-The enStratus console service files should be backed up before and after any changes, and
+The Enstratius console service files should be backed up before and after any changes, and
 once/day during steady-state operations.
 Backups should be performed on /services/console.
 An example of a backup is shown here, excluding the log files in this case.